George I Rákóczi: Wealthy nobleman

 Rákóczi returned to Sárospatak to meet with Bethlen who arrived at the head of the Transylvanian army on 17 September.
 They went to Kassa where Bethlen held an assembly with the deputies of the noblemen and towns of Upper Hungary.
 The deputies elected Rákóczi the commander of Upper Hungary on 21 September.
 He established his seat in Kassa.
 Drugeth hired irregular troops (primarily Cossacks) in Poland and broke into Zemplén County on 21 November.
 Rákóczi tried to stop their invasion, but he was defeated in the Battle of Humenné on 23 November.
 Bethlen soon lifted the siege of Vienna and hurried back to Hungary.
 He blamed Rákóczi for the defeat, describing him as a young and inexperienced commander in a letter to the burghers of Kassa.

 Drugeth's troops plundered the region of Kassa, but they could not capture the town.
 Rákóczi ordered the mobilization of the local troops.
 The Cossacks left Hungary before the end of 1619, and Drugeth followed them to Poland in early next year.
 Ferdinand's army laid siege to Pressburg in October, but Rákóczi hurried to the town and forced the invaders to lift the siege.
 However, Ferdinand's troops inflicted a decisive defeat on the Bohemian army in the Battle of White Mountain on 8 November.
 His commander, Bucquoy, invaded Upper Hungary, forcing Bethlen to withdraw his troops as far as Kassa in the first half of 1621.
 Most Hungarian noblemen sought a reconciliation with Ferdinand, but Rákóczi remained loyal to Bethlen.
 After Bethlen's opponents seized the fortress of Fülek (now Fiľakovo in Slovakia), Rákóczi laid siege to it in April, but he could not force the defenders to surrender.
 Bethlen launched a counter-attack against Ferdinand's army in August.
 Rákóczi joined the military campaign and participated in the siege of Pressburg, but he returned to his family to Sárospatak in late August, only to return a month later at Bethlen's demand.

 Bethlen and Ferdinand concluded a peace treaty in January 1622.
 The Peace of Nikolsburg authorized Bethlen to rule seven counties in Hungary—Abaúj, Bereg, Borsod, Szabolcs, Szatmár, Ugocsa and Zemplén—till the end of his life.
+Five of these were handed back to the Habsburg monarchy after Rákóczi's death with Szabolcs and Szatmár remaining Transylvanian.

 George remained in Bethlen's service till Bethlen died in 1629.
 Bethlen was briefly succeeded by his widow Catherine, and then his brother Istvan.
 But the Transylvanian Estates soon turned to George instead.
-On 1 December 1630, at Sighisoara, the Estates elected Rákóczi as Prince; he ruled until his death in 1648.
+On 1 December 1630, at Segesvár, the Transylvanian parliament elected Rákóczi as Prince; he ruled until his death in 1648.

-In 1644, he intervened in the Thirty Years War, declaring war against Emperor Ferdinand III.
-He took the whole of Upper Hungary and joined the Swedish army besieging Brno for a projected march against Vienna.
-However, his nominal overlord, the Ottoman Sultan, ordered him to end the campaign.
-In the Treaty of Linz (1645), Ferdinand recognized George's rule over the seven counties of the Partium and reaffirmed the religious liberties of Transylvania.